shrinerb/shrine-tus-demo/README.md

 end
 ```

+If you run that file via `ruby tus.rb`, it will start a Goliath server on
+`localhost:9000`, which you can later set as the `:endpoint` option for
+tus-js-client.

+#### Mounted

-However, you can also run `tus-ruby-server` alongside your main application, in
+You can also run `tus-ruby-server` alongside your main application, in the same
-the same way that you would run any other Rack application:
+way that you would run any other Rack application:

 ```rb
 # config.ru (Rack)